antonior92/antonior92.github.io/_pages/bio.md

 permalink: /bio
 ---

-Antônio H. Ribeiro is post-doctoral fellow at Uppsala University.
-His current research interests are mainly within the areas of machine learning, system theory and signal processing, with applications to health care and eletrocardiography.

-Born in Brasil, 1992, he received his bachelor's and master's in Electrical Engineering from the Universidade Federal de Minas Gerais, UFMG (Brazil) in 2016 and 2017, respectively.
-He joined the doctoral program of the same university at the same year.
-During one year of his Ph.D., he was a visiting researcher at the Uppsala University (Sweden).
-And, in 2020, he earned his Ph.D. at UFMG.
-During 2020, he was a post-doctoral researcher  at the UFMG Department of Computer Science  and, in 2021, he joined the System and Control Division at Uppsala University as post-doctoral fellow.
+Antônio Horta Ribeiro is post-doctoral fellow at Uppsala University (Sweden) in the group of Thomas Schön.
+Born in Brasil, in 1992, he received his B.Sc, M.Sc. and Ph.D. degrees in Electrical Engineering from the Federal University of Minas Gerais (Brazil) in 2016, 2017 and 2020, respectively.
+He has held a visiting position in the Department of Information Technology at Uppsala University during one year of his Ph.D.
+He is also a member of SciPy core development team, having contributed to optimization and signal processing packages.
+His current research focuses on techniques for extracting information and learning the intrinsic behavior of time series, signals and dynamical systems.
+And is motivated by a range of applications, in particular, the ones emerging from computational electrocardiography.